 The defense attorney may rephrase questions and ask the same question from a different angle.
 This is done to either emphasize a defense-favorable point, or to see if the answer will change.
-When a defense attorney starts asking the same question in a slightly different manner, respond "As I stated earlier..." - when responding do not sound sarcastic.
+When a defense attorney starts asking the same question in a slightly different manner, the witness may respond by saying, "As I stated earlier..." - when responding, do not sound sarcastic.
+Always remain professional.